A better way to collect urine samples?

 - Use another technique to make sure that you get a midstream sample

-But what is the 3rdtechnique?
-Hopefully it’s less invasive than catherterising a teeny baby, and risking a UTI if they don’t already have one.
+But what is the 3rd technique?
+Hopefully, it’s less invasive than catheterising a teeny baby, and risking a UTI if they don’t already have one.
 Let alone the distress, both for the patient, the worried young parents, and you as the nurse.

 This article came about after reading this piece by Fernández et al., where they described a new technique for obtaining a clean-catch urine sample from a not yet continent child.
 More about that below, but first, let us look into some of the other ways traditionally used for obtaining urine.

 Wee wee wee – why do we like using urine bags for obtaining urine samples?

 I shared something relating to clean-catch urine techniques on Twitter recently and a non-nursing acquaintance commented that it had taken several attempts for her family to get a clean-catch sample from her young infant and there was a lot of urine everywhere.
 Urine bags might make us feel better as nurses because they allow us to complete other tasks while we wait for the urine sample (which let’s face it, might be a while in the case of a dehydrated child).
 Urine bags allow children too young to express their need to void, a way to catch a urine sample.